versionone/api-examples/rest/apis-walkthrough.md

 # Walkthrough of Using the VersionOne Lifecycle REST APIs

+## NOTES

+* Should utilize Access Tokens
+* Should utilize common tools (cURL)
+* Should demonstrate a vertical slice of API functionality
+* Should be hands-on
+* Should minimize explanation -- let's wait to put it front of a few internal people and ask what questions they have that would make the narrative explanation most valuable

 ## What you need to try this against our public test instance
 * Link to where to download cURL
 * Show screenshot of a Story in public Lifecycle instance